 • Tread – Check your tires’ tread about once a month.
 An easy way to do this is with a penny.
 Insert the penny with the head upside down into the tread.
 If you can see all of Lincoln’s head, the tread is less than 2/32 of an inch and your tires need to be replaced.

 • Rotation – Regular tire rotation helps maintain fuel efficiency and prevents uneven wear and tear.
 Check your owner’s manual for recommended rotation intervals and be sure to rotate if you notice any signs of wear.

 • Balance and Alignment – Proper balancing and alignment keep your tires wearing evenly and your car headed down the road without pulling to one side.
 These are simple services that can be performed at the same time as an oil change.

 Cracked or warped wiper blades can hinder visibility and make unsafe driving conditions even worse.
-Remember to change yours every spring and fall, or more often if you drive in severe weather.
+Remember to change your wipers every spring and fall, or more often if you drive in severe weather.